PhD Position in Physics of Droplet Condensation

 Duties of the position

-- Implementation and numerical solution of the physical models
+- Implementation and numerical solutions of the physical models

 - Validation of the models against experimental data